48Club/bnb-48-inscription/README.md

   }
 ]
 ```
-Specially, `mint` command must be a standalone command.
-If bulk commands in a single transaction contains a `mint`, the entire transaction should be considered as invalid.
+Specially, `mint` `recap` and `deploy` command must be a standalone command.
+If bulk commands in a single transaction contains a `mint` `recap` or `deploy`, the entire transaction should be considered as invalid.

 Indexer should correctly parse the data object according to data format instead of relying on a fixed piece of (hex) data.